 Why it’s Similar: Temple Treasure Hunt Game (yes, that’s its full title) has you finding treasure and the guardians that protect it.
 Similar to most augmented reality games like Pokemon GO, you’ll use Google Maps to get close to the treasure before switching to AR mode to nail the precise location of the jewels, gems, and gold.

 Why it’s Different: Temple Treasure Hunt Game actually has a neat physical element to the virtual hunt.
-What I mean by this is that you can print out AR cards to hide around the house, garden, or local park.
-This allows you to create your own custom hunt where other players can then point the camera at the AR cards you’ve hidden around the place.
-It’s pretty great for kids’ parties and such where you’ll be in full control of item locations, thus keeping everyone safe from dangerous traffic.
+What I mean is that you can print out AR cards to hide around the house, garden, or local park.
+This allows you to create your own custom hunt where other players can then point the camera at the cards you’ve hidden.
+It’s pretty great for kids’ parties where you’ll be in full control of item locations, thus keeping everyone safe from dangerous traffic.

-Overall: A pretty simple app but one that gives total control to the user should they want it.
-Printing and hiding your own AR cards might sound like a pain, but with a little creativity this can be a solid alternative to aimlessly wandering around looking for a Pidgey.
+Overall: A pretty simple app but one that gives total control to the user.
+Printing and hiding your own AR cards might sound like a pain.
+However, with a little creativity this can be a solid alternative to aimlessly wandering around looking for a Pidgey.

 Why it’s Similar: Ingress is all about capturing real-world points of interest.
 Like most games like Pokemon GO, Ingress asks you to travel to locations and interact with them via mobile devices.
 However, you won’t be capturing monsters so much as you’ll be claiming entire areas as your own.

-Overall: Ingress was made by Niantec, the same people who developed Pokemon GO, so it’s easy to see how this was the starting point for many of the latter’s key ideas.
+Overall: Ingress was made by Niantec, the same people who developed Pokemon GO.
+It’s thus easy to see how this was the starting point for many of the latter’s key ideas.
 However, this game’s unique emphasis on territorial conquest is enough reason to give it a go.

 4. Resources Game

 Why it’s Different: Resources Game is much more strategic than Pokemon GO.
 The game’s got a wonderfully elaborate economic system.
-What this means is that it’s important to not just collect oil but to sell it at the right time too.
+It’s thus important to not just collect oil but to sell it at the right time too.
 As well as claiming and setting up your own wells, you can also spend time sabotaging those of a rival player’s, or even spend money to scan where the next big oil deposit could be.